martian-lang/martian-docs/content/advanced-features/index.md

 In addition to threads and memory, overrides can be used to turn volatility (see [Storage Management](../storage-management/)) on or off by setting `"force_volatile": true` or `false`.

+The overrides file can also be used to control profile data collection (see below) for an individual stage, by for example setting "chunk.profile": "cpu"`.

 ## Preflight Checks
 Preflight checks are used to "sanity check" the environment and top-level